elte-fi/www-webprogramozas/pages/subjects/webeng/practices/angular4.md

 ## Tasks

 1. Secure the REST API!
+Try it with a REST client!
 2. Introduce an auth service with the necessary properties.
 3. Use this information to update the navigation bar.
 4. Protect endpoints with route guards.